-- It may be necessary to reduce the size of the count from 10,000 plants to 1000 for industrial hemp if the crop is planted with high seeding rates or in narrow rows making it difficult for the seed crop inspector to perform the traditional six counts of 10,000 plants/count.
+- The plot must be presented in a manner that allows the inspector to access and inspect the crop.
+It may be necessary, however, to reduce the size of the count from 10,000 plants to 1000 for industrial hemp if the crop is planted with high seeding rates or in narrow rows making it difficult for the seed crop inspector to perform the traditional six counts of 10,000 plants/count.
 The number of counts will then have to increase.
 For example, if the count size is reduced to 1000 plants then a minimum of 15 counts should be performed for Foundation and Registered crop production, and a minimum of 10 counts for Certified production.
 For Foundation plot production, a minimum of 20 counts should be done.

 - For sorghum and millet, if six counts of 10000 plants are not possible, ten counts of 1000 plants are performed for a total of 10000 plants.

 - For niger and dill crops, six counts of 30 sq. m each are required for crops for Foundation status and six counts of 10 sq. m each are required for crops for Certified status.

 - For coriander crops, six counts of 30 sq. m each are required for crops for Foundation and Registered status and six counts of 10 sq. m each are required for crops for Certified status.